Julie Morgan

-Julie Morgan (née Edwards; 2 November 1944) is a Welsh Labour Party politician, who has been a Member of the Senedd for Cardiff North seat in the Senedd since the 2011 election.
+Julie Morgan (née Edwards; 2 November 1944) is a Welsh Labour Party politician, who was a Member of the Senedd for Cardiff North seat in the Senedd from the 2011 election until 2026.
 She was previously Member of Parliament (MP) for Cardiff North from 1997 until 2010.

 She was married to former First Minister of Wales Rhodri Morgan until his death in 2017.

 Early life, education and career

 Julie Edwards was born in Cardiff in 1944.
 She was educated at Dinas Powys Primary School and Howell's School Llandaff.
 She then attended King's College London where she graduated with a BA in English in 1965.
 Just as her first term at university was about to begin, a general election was called, and she returned to Cardiff to campaign for Jim Callaghan in the seat which was then Cardiff South East.

 Despite Callaghan's protestations that she should go back to university, she campaigned for his victory alongside Neil Kinnock (the future leader of the Labour party), Glenys Kinnock and Rhodri Morgan, whom she would marry in 1967.
 Following her undergraduate degree, Morgan studied at the University of Manchester.
 She also holds a postgraduate diploma in Social Administration from University College, Cardiff.

 Before becoming a Member of Parliament, Morgan was a social worker with Barry Social Services, and served as an assistant director of Barnardo's.
 She was elected as a local councillor to South Glamorgan County Council between 1985 and 1996, and was a Cardiff City Councillor from 1995.